Quillaja saponaria

-Soap bark tree has a long history of medicinal use with the Andean people who used it as a treatment for various chest problems.
-It is the source of quillaia, the extract of which is used as a food additive and as an ingredient in pharmaceuticals, personal care products, and fire-fighting foam.
-It is used as an additive in photographic films and as a foaming agent for drinks.
-The saponin content of the bark helps to stimulate the production of a more watery mucus in the airways, thus facilitating the removal of phlegm through coughing.
-The saponins of this tree are also considered to have adjuvant properties for vaccine solutions.
-QS21 adjuvant is a saponin obtainable from Quillaja saponaria extract.
-The Novavax vaccine for COVID-19 uses this adjuvant, the zoster vaccine Shingrix also contains QS21.

 Habitat

-This tree occurs at altitudes to 2000 metres.
+This tree occurs at elevations up to 2000 metres.
 The species is drought resistant, and tolerates about −12 °C (10 °F) in its natural habitat.
-Examples of specific occurrences are in central Chile in the forests of La Campana National Park and Cerro La Campana, in which locales it is associated with the Chilean Wine Palm, Jubaea chilensis.
+Examples of specific occurrences are in central Chile in the forests of La Campana National Park and Cerro La Campana, in which locales it is associated with the Chilean wine palm, Jubaea chilensis.
 It is often used for reforestation on arid soils.

-It has been introduced as an ornamental in California.
-Trees have been acclimatized in Spain but are rarely cultivated there.
+The plant has been introduced as an ornamental in California, and has been acclimatized in Spain but is rarely cultivated there.

 Etymology

 Quillaja is derived from the Chilean vernacular name for this species, culay.